Historien bag maleriet Callisto

 The story behind the painting Callisto

 Callisto was a nymph in Greek mythology.
-It is in many ways a tragic story, and this painting is a tribute to the beautiful moon Callisto and female power.
+It is a tragic story in many ways, and this painting is a tribute to the beautiful moon Callisto and female power.

 Callisto was a nymph and daughter of King Lycaon.
-Callisto was a follower of Artemis who attracted Zeus (Jupiter).
-Zeus transformed himself into the figure of Artemis and seduced Callisto in this guise and raped her.
-She became pregnant, and when this was discovered, Callisto was expelled from Artemis' group, and was turned into a bear.
+Callisto was a follower of Artemis, who attracted Zeus (Jupiter).
+Zeus transformed himself into the figure of Artemis and seduced Callisto in this disguise and raped her.
+She became pregnant, and when this was discovered, Callisto was expelled from Artemis' group, and was transformed into a bear.
 Later, when she was about to be killed by her son, she was placed among the stars.

-The fourth Galilean moon Jupiter is named after Callisto.
-Callisto is thus a moon in orbit around the planet Jupiter and is the third largest moon in the solar system.
+The fourth Galilean moon of Jupiter is named after Callisto.
+Callisto is thus a moon orbiting the planet Jupiter and is the third largest moon in the Solar System.